- Location: Nebraska

 Find a list of approved programs in your area.

-If you cannot complete a driver education program, you will need to have a licensed driver over the age of 21 sign a 50-hour certification form.
+If you cannot complete a driver education program, you will need to have a licensed driver over 21 years old sign a School Permit/Provisional Operator's Permit 50 Hour Certification.
 (Generally, a parent or guardian acts as the supervising driver.)

 The completed form provides documentation that you have spent at least 50 hours learning to drive under various weather and road conditions.
 Ideally, you'll get even more supervised driving experience before taking your first solo trip.